neko1010/SD1_project/README.md

 Also output from this tool are summary statistics printed to the command prompt and time series plots for each parameter file parsed.

+A GUI version of the software has been added for easy use!

 Example plot for discharge:

 ![Licking River discharge measurments](https://github.com/neko1010/SD1_project/blob/master/figs_ex/discharge_cfs.png "Licking River Discharge")